 The Project Approach

 Instilling a love for science and nurturing children’s natural curiosity about the world around them are at the heart of our approach to teaching science.
 Throughout the year children conduct in-depth studies through hands-on, inquiry, and experiential learning.
 The science curriculum is designed to provide opportunities for children to discover, observe, question, reflect, experiment, explore and record.
-Children investigate topics from life, earth and physical science and learn to apply the scientific process.
+Children investigate topics from life, earth, and physical science and learn to apply the scientific process.
 Throughout the year students and their classroom teachers are engaged in a variety of authentic studies that are interesting, relevant and accessible to children.
 Through the Project Approach students learn how to learn as they conduct research and become young experts on their topic of choice.
-Field experiences, visiting experts, cross-divisional exchanges, and the school garden are an integral part of the curriculum.
+Field experiences, visiting experts, cross-divisional exchanges, and gardening on campus are integral parts of the curriculum.

 The Spanish curriculum for grades 1-4 is designed to support students’ acquisition of introductory level conversational skills.
 Instruction includes basic vocabulary and pronunciation with an expectation that students will achieve competency at a developmentally appropriate level.
 Through many varied experiences with daily Spanish classes, students increase their fluency and comfort with the Spanish language.
 In addition, an introduction to the Hispanic culture enhances students’ understanding, awareness, and appreciation for the world in which they live.
 Upper School students from Spanish speaking countries and Latin families within the Shorecrest community may come as a classroom guest to teach and share with students throughout the year.

-In 2015, we implemented a foreign student exchange program, and will be hosting 12 fourth grade students and their teachers from El Salvador.
-In addition, a summer 2016 trip to Columbia is offered for students in grades 3-5 and their family members.
+Each year Shorecrest families host fourth grade students and their teachers from El Salvador.
+In addition, summer trips are offered for students in grades 3-5 and their family members to Spanish speaking countries.

 Kindergarten through fourth grade students enjoy a wide range of lessons built upon cognitive, affective, and psychomotor learning objectives that nurture skill development, outstanding sportsmanship, and a positive attitude towards lifelong fitness.
 Students participate in the physical education program four times per week.